Check back here monthly for RFP/RFQ notices

 Question: May companies from outside the USA respond to PCA solicitations (for example, from India or Canada)?

 Answer: PCA Contracts include NAFTA countries (Canada and Mexico) and are reviewed and awarded for PCA Members (non-profit, not-taxed entities such as governmental agencies/entities and educational institutions).

-Question: Can we perform the tasks (related to RFP) outside USA (like, from India or Canada)?
+Question: Can we perform the tasks related to the RFP outside the USA (for example, in India or Canada)?

-Answer: You may upload these documents in Tab 5 Scope and Specifications, Tab 6 with pricing or Tab 4 for the Company Profile – depending on the information to be submitted.
+Answer: You may upload these documents in Tab 5 -- Scope and Specifications, Tab 6 -- Pricing, or Tab 4 -- Company Profile – depending on the information to be submitted.
 If it is too big to upload, then PDF it into smaller sections.
-Someone in your company should have the electronic file for your catalogs & then use AcrobatPro to cut them into smaller files or do it the old fashioned way & scan them into the computer into 3 or 4 sections & then upload them.
-(We used to have to do this for every company when we took manual submissions, we no longer accept manual submissions.)
-If the information is permanently on your website, you may provide us with a direct link to see the item(s) or catalog(s).
-Remember PCA Members (your future customers) will also see the Submission, if you are awarded a contract.
+Take the electronic file for your catalog & use AcrobatPro to cut them into smaller files; or scan them into the computer into 3 or 4 sections & then upload them.
+OR If the information is permanently on your website, you may provide us with a direct link to see the item(s) or catalog(s).
+PCA Members (your future customers) will also see your response if you are awarded a contract.
 For this reason, permanent links will be necessary.
-(If awarded, increases in prices or changes in the goods/services will need to be made as addendums & approved by Region 3 ESC.)
-For companies that already did a Final submission & mailed us packages: we will not consider what was mailed to us; however, you may still un-submit your response to see what you have already uploaded & then ADD (or remove) documents, & hit SUBMIT before the deadline.
-(A file being too large is not considered a website problem; since you can break it up into sections.)